ewerlopes/dynamic-hdp/README.md

 ### SYNTHETIC DATA

 In the paper the synthetic data is used for testing the algorithms.
-The train synthetic data is saved in the file `synthetic_dynamic_train_LDA_format.dat`, the testing synthetic data is saved in the file `synthetic_dynamic_test_LDA_format.dat`.
+The train synthetic data is saved in the file `data/synthetic_dynamic_train_LDA_format.dat`, the testing synthetic data is saved in the file `data/synthetic_dynamic_test_LDA_format.dat`.

 In order to get the results from the paper it is required: